linux-can/can-utils/README.md

 * candump : display, filter and log CAN data to files
 * canplayer : replay CAN logfiles
-* cansend : send a single frame
+* cansend : send single frames
 * cangen : generate (random) CAN traffic
 * cansniffer : display CAN data content differences (just 11bit CAN IDs)